How can you ensure that your next online course will appeal to learners?

 Why are instructional design documents important?

 Instructional design documents determine the method of designing online courses.
+Of course, some creative ideas for virtual employee engagement are important too, but you need to get the structure first.
 Creating design documents means getting all the stakeholders, namely clients, reviewers, and team members, onboard and reaching a unanimous decision.
 What’s more, instructional design documents will convey your mission to potential decision-makers so they can buy and use your product, as well as ease the process of making storyboards.

 Which does a good instructional design document include?